Inspire Elementary, Denver Public Schools

 Located across the street from the RMANWR, the school has created a landmark gateway to welcome the community and further integrate with the neighborhood.
 The building’s footprint creates semi-protected outdoor spaces for year round student and community use.
 The west courtyard has natural elements which act as play areas as well as seating for the outdoor stage and movies in the park.
 Plaza space has been provided for outdoor learning possibilities and community events.
 A community garden was provided to further connect the school with its neighborhood.
 Denver Public Schools commitment to the natural environment is culminated in their rooftop solar array which will provide approximately half of the buildings power.

-The General Contractor is the GH Phipps Company.
+The General Contractor was the GH Phipps Company.